theoladune/AIVC-Seminar/text/script.md

 So let's start with a brief introduction.
 Last month, I defended my phD, which was about the design of learned video coding schemes.
-In this context, I built an entirely learning-based video coder, which strives to offer the same features as a traditional coder.
+In this context, I built an entirely learning-based video coder, which strives to offer the same features than a traditional coder.
 This translates into a learned coder, competitive with HEVC for different rate targets and able to achieve all the usual coding configuratiuons.

+---

 This talk will have two parts.
 I'll first introduce the main features of the codec from a user's point of view.
 That is, how it is possible to use our codec